kubeflow/spark-operator/docs/quick-start-guide.md

 $ kubectl apply -f examples/spark-pi.yaml
 ```

+Note that `spark-pi.yaml` configures the driver pod to use the `spark` service account to communicate with the Kubernetes API server.
+You might need to replace it with the approprate service account before submitting the job.
+If you installed the operator using the Helm chart, the Spark job namespace (i.e. `default` by default) already has a service account you can use.
+Its name ends with `-spark` and starts with the Helm release name.

-This will create a `SparkApplication` object named `spark-pi`.
+Running the above command will create a `SparkApplication` object named `spark-pi`.
 Check the object by running the following command:

 ```bash
 $ kubectl get sparkapplications spark-pi -o=yaml